Who Are You?

 Suddenly, a bright burst of light.
 He squints, as the lights are piercing into his eyeballs, inflicting a burning sensation.
 He violently rubs his eyes, but that only makes the pain worse.
 What joke is this?
 I thought I was sleeping?
 Slowly and painfully, he opens his eyes, and before him, a field.
 As his eyes adjust, he notices that the field is quite large.
 In fact, it’s nothing like the little patches of flat ground that he finds occasionally on his adventures.
 It’s huge!

 As he looks up, he sees a silhouette in the distance.
 It isn’t tall and seems to be a person.
-Yet there’s something menacing that he could feel from the silhouette, and instinctively, he takes a step back.
+Even in the strong winds it stands firm, unmoved like an anchor.
+There isn’t any hostility from it, yet there’s something... off that he could feel from the silhouette, and instinctively, he takes a step back.

-“Come,” the silhouette beckoned.
+“Come,” the silhouette beckons.
 It’s strangely comforting - as if it’s trying to call out to its child, assuming it even has one.

 He resists, but his mind is ordering otherwise.
 Uncontrollably, he takes a step forward.
 Then another.
-Soon he is no more than a hundred steps from the silhouette, and he can see it more clearly.
+Soon he is no more than a hundred steps from the silhouette, the void-like appearance of it clearing into something more tangible, more real.

 The figure seems to resemble a male, wearing clothes he could not recognize, with elaborate patterns embroidered on the sleeves.
-A white cloak covers most of the figure, but he could see a splash of red on the right (or the figure’s left), nearing where the figure’s heart should be.
+A white cloak covers most of the figure, but he could see a splash of red on the right, nearing where the figure’s heart should be.
+He shudders, his hands twitching uncontrollably.
+He doesn’t know why, but it unsettles him, as if staring into some unknown, frightening being.

 “You saw it, didn’t you?” the figure asks, in the same comforting tone that had lured him here earlier.
 Confused, he raises his pinky, a gesture of decline, and lowers his head.

 “That was a lie, wasn’t it?
 You saw the blood.
 Your eyes betrayed your response.”
-The shadow from the figure seems to creep towards him despite it not even flinching.
+The shadow from the figure seems to stretch towards him, reaching his feet.
+“It’s too early for you to see this.”

 “Wake up!” the same shout echoes in his ears.
 Annoyed, he turns over, away from the sound, and curls up into a ball.